 NTR Kathanayakudu is a biographical drama film starring Nandamuri Balakrishna and Vidhya Balan in lead roles.
 The film is based on the life of one of the most popular Telugu actors of yesteryear, Nandamuri Taraka Rama Rao.
-Several prominent actors like Kaikala Satyanarayana, Sumanth Akkineni, Rana Daggubati, Rakul Preet Singh, Nandamuri Kalyan Ram, Nithya Menen, Prakash Raj, Hansika Motwani, Praneetha Subhash, VK Naresh, Shreya Saran etc. appeared in the film.
+Several prominent actors like Kaikala Satyanarayana, Sumanth Akkineni, Rana Daggubati, Rakul Preet Singh, Nandamuri Kalyan Ram, Nithya Menen, Prakash Raj, Hansika Motwani, Praneetha Subhash, VK Naresh, Shreya Saran, etc. appeared in the film.
 Apart from them, several technicians including the writer Sai Madhav Burra and director Krish Jagarlamudi acted in the film.
-Sai Korrapati, Vishnu Induri and Nandamuri Balakrishna produced the film together under Vaaraahi Chalana Chitram, Vibri Media and NBK films banners.
+Sai Korrapati, Vishnu Induri, and Nandamuri Balakrishna produced the film together under Vaaraahi Chalana Chitram, Vibri Media, and NBK films banners.
 Krish Jagarlamudi directed the film.
-NTR Kathanayakudu released worldwide on 09th Jan, 2019.
+NTR Kathanayakudu was released worldwide on 09th Jan 2019.

-The film starts in a hospital with dying Tarakam (Vidhya Balan) seeing the photos of her husband Rama Rao (Balakrishna) in an album.
+The film starts in a hospital with a dying Tarakam (Vidhya Balan) seeing the photos of her husband Rama Rao (Balakrishna) in an album.
 The entire film is told in a long flashback episode.
 Rama Rao works as a registrar but resigns his job to pursue a career in films.
-Although he initially receives offers, the films don’t materialize and he decides to give up on acting and return to his home town.
-The rest of the story is about how he became one of the greatest actors of Telugu cinema through passion and hard work and the incidents that ignited the political aspirations in him.
+Although he initially receives offers, the films don’t materialize and he decides to give up on acting and return to his hometown.
+The rest of the story is about how he became one of the greatest actors of Telugu cinema through passion and hard work and the incidents that ignited his political aspirations.

-First of all, unlike several other eminent personalities, NTR’s life is in pubic domain and many of the audience knew everything that can be showcased in a film.
-However, Krish managed to take cinematic liberties wherever possible to sum up several incidents into a film.
+First of all, unlike several other eminent personalities, NTR’s life is in the public domain and many of the audience knew everything that can be showcased in a film.
+However, Krish managed to take cinematic liberties wherever possible.
 The first half is an exciting story but is spoiled with a weak narration.
 The rise of a common man into a matinee idol could be remarkable with perfect execution.
-But the intent behind the film is to establish NTR as a God-like personality, so they try to back every action of NTR with a good intention.
-This has literally killed any scope of character development and the film looks like a Youtube playlist with one sequence after the other without any empathy for the characters.
-The only character audience empathise with is that of Tarakam, and Vidhya Balan breathed life into it.
-The role has limited dialogues and a lot has to be conveyed through expressions and she excelled in it.
+But the intent behind the film is to establish NTR as a God-like personality, so they try to back every action of NTR with good intentions.
+This has killed any scope of character development and the film looks like a Youtube playlist with one sequence after the other without any empathy for the characters.
+The only character audiences empathize with is that of Tarakam, and Vidhya Balan breathed life into it.
+The role has limited dialogue and a lot has to be conveyed through expressions and she excelled in it.
 NTR standing in a pose for a role for over 8 hrs without even blinking the eyes is too unrealistic.
 The director could have come up with something better.

 The emotional interval sequence didn’t set any expectations for the second half.
 NTR’s eldest son Ramakrishna passed away in 1962.
 NTR didn’t just accept every film to engage himself in acting to focus his mind on work.
-In fact, he learned Kuchipudi dance for his 1963 film Nartanasala and took guidance of KV Reddy for his getup of body language of Brihannala role.
-NTR also had differences with ANR and Krishna but the film portrays them as rumours.
+He learned Kuchipudi dance for his 1963 film Nartanasala and took guidance from KV Reddy for his getup and body language for the Brihannala role.
+NTR also had differences with ANR and Krishna but the film portrays them as rumors.
 ANR is popular for his dynamic nature and honest speeches but he is restricted to a subordinate role.
 He just nods and follows NTR throughout the film.
-Sri Devi has a close association with NTR since her childhood but her role is limited to being a co-star.
+Sri Devi has had a close association with NTR since her childhood but her role is limited to being a co-star.
 The political scenario in the country during the emergency is well portrayed.
 The climax establishes a good premise for the second part of the biopic, NTR-Mahanayakudu.

-Nanadamuri Balakrishna is good as NTR but his acting is no match for that of NTR.
+Nandamuri Balakrishna is good as NTR but his acting is no match for that of NTR.
 For example, the original voice of NTR was used in some scenes and the Bobbili Puli court episode is not even close to the terrific performance of NTR.
 However, he impresses with his looks and body language.
 This is also one of the best performances of Balakrishna.
-Vidhya Balan just lived in the role as Basava Tarakam.
+Vidhya Balan just lived in the role of Basava Tarakam.
 She brought in a lot of subtlety required for the role.
 Sumanth is convincing as ANR but is no match for the portrayal of Naga Chaitanya in Mahanati.
-Kalyan Ram very well suited as Hari Krishna.
+Kalyan Ram is very well suited as Hari Krishna.
 Rana is impressive and his facial expressions remind us of Chandrababu Naidu.
 His performance in the second part is something to watch out for.
 Nithya Menen is good as Savitri.
-There are countless other prominent actors in blink and miss scenes.
+There are countless other prominent actors in blink-and-miss scenes.